SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 Today is all about reproducibility - one of those concepts that everyone agrees is very important and something should be done about, but the reality is that it is very hard to ensure complete reproducibility.
-The last sessions have already touched a bit on how tools like `conda` and code organization can help make code more reproducible.
+The last sessions have already touched a bit on how tools like `uv` and code organization can help make code more reproducible.
 Today we are going all the way to ensure that our scripts and our computing environment are fully reproducible.

 ## Why does reproducibility matter